dogweather/forkful/content/en/typescript/strings/converting-a-string-to-lower-case.md

   \ string a small letter.
 Programmers do it for consistency, especially for case-\u2026"
 lastmod: '2024-03-13T22:44:59.846872-06:00'
 model: gpt-4-1106-preview
-summary: "Converting a string to lowercase means making every character in the string\
+summary: Converting a string to lowercase means making every character in the string a small letter.
-  \ a small letter.
-Programmers do it for consistency, especially for case-\u2026"
 title: Converting a string to lower case
 weight: 4
 ---